 You could potentially seek damages from:

-- The negligent party’s employer (if the crash happened while they were working)
+- The negligent party’s employer (if the collision happened while they were working)

 - Companies responsible for designing, manufacturing, or selling defective products (like airbags or brakes that might have contributed to the collision)

-- Government agencies (if they knew or should have known about a dangerous condition and did nothing to fix it, and your accident happened as a result).
+- Government agencies (if they knew or should have known about a hazardous condition and did nothing to fix it, and your accident happened as a result).

 Knowing how to get money after an accident can be overwhelming.
 That’s why it’s smart to hire a seasons car accident lawyer to handle your case for you.
-After your accident, contact Perenich, Caulfield, Avril & Noyes, P.A. for help – our team is here to take your call 24/7/365.
+After your accident, contact an experienced attorney at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers for legal assistance – our legal team is here to take your call 24/7/365.

 How Long Do I Have to File a Lawsuit After a Motor Vehicle Accident in Florida?